 Other examples can be planning it based on product life.
-So, lets say Mr. X have bought a Laptop which comes with 3 years warranty.
-Probably a email triggered promotion exactly after 3 days, to remind him for a new laptop with added features and exchange offer; might boost the sale.
+So, let’s say Mr. X has bought a Laptop which comes with 3 years warranty.
+Probably an email triggered promotion exactly after 3 days, to remind him for a new laptop with added features and exchange offer; might boost the sale.

 Brands use email Campaigns or targeted advertising campaigns (custom audience) to the buyers.

 There are many eCommerce products which are sold based on impulse.
 For example – Laptop Stickers.
-Person many not have a need at all; although looking at those cute/crazzy stickers that too for a low price tag is just un-avoidable.
+The person may not have a need at all; although looking at those cute/crazy stickers that too for a low price tag is just unavoidable.
 And we tend to buy them.
-Again its’ very important o understand what product will create that right impulse to your customers.
+Again it’s very important o understand what product will create that right impulse to your customers.

 So, based on historical buying, the right product placements/promotions respective customer should be done.

 Based on the buying tendency Or previous purchase history, a lot many upsell or cross sales are done.
-For example: One who has bought a smartphone might also go for mobile cover.
-Someone who is buying a DSLR might also consider buying a lens in future.
+For example, One who has bought a smartphone might also go for the mobile cover.
+Someone who is buying a DSLR might also consider buying a lens in the future.